open-telemetry/opentelemetry-log-collection/docs/operators/copy.md

 <hr>

-copy a value from the an object to the body
+copy a value from an object to the body
 ```yaml
 - type: move
     from: obj.nested